Joe Dumars

 Joe Dumars III (/ˈduːmɑːrz/ DOO-marz; born May 24, 1963) is an American professional basketball executive and former player who is the head of basketball operations for the New Orleans Pelicans.
 He could play either shooting guard or point guard on offense and was a highly effective defender.
 He played his entire 14-year career with the Detroit Pistons.
 During the late 1980s and early 1990s, Dumars and Isiah Thomas combined to form one of the best backcourts in NBA history, winning two championships together.
 Dumars was inducted into the Basketball Hall of Fame in 2006.

 Initially a shooting guard, Dumars moved to point guard following Thomas’ retirement in 1994, sharing ball-handling duties with Grant Hill.
 Dumars served as the president of basketball operations for the Pistons from 2000 to 2014, winning a third championship as an executive in 2004.

 Early life

 Dumars was born in Shreveport, Louisiana.
 Dumars' mother, Ophelia, was a custodian at Northwestern State University in Natchitoches while his father, Joe Dumars Jr. (Big Joe), was a truck driver.

-Dumars grew up in an athletic family and he actually preferred football as a child, as all five of his brothers were defensive standouts at Natchitoches Central High School.
-His brother David later played professional football in the USFL.
+Dumars grew up in an athletic family and he preferred football as a child.
+All five of his brothers were defensive standouts at Natchitoches Central High School.
+His brother David played professional football in the USFL.
 Dumars played defensive back on the football team until junior high school when a big hit on the field directed him toward basketball.
 His father built a hoop in the backyard, where Dumars would practice his jump shot.